 This what I found here was even deeper than what I found in India: a community of people rich with many years of spiritual experience that were like a fountain of new knowledge, fully dedicated to the spiritual path not only while on vacation and traveling but in the so called “normal” day to day life, a multitude of courses and spiritual groups on top of the Yoga courses that enriched my inner world with knowledge and experiences (I did 8 years of Shivaism course, A 2 year Enneagram course, revelation of the self groups, Parapsychology modules, different esoteric groups and more), and most important than all, I found my heart’s wish in the form of an authentic spiritual guide – I met Grieg.

 That was more than was needed to convince me.
 I submersed completely into this new world that I found.
 I would spend my days doing full time Karma Yoga, doing 8 hours per day construction work with a team of Yogis that built new ashrams.
 In the evening I come back to the Ashram to practice and complete the few hours long Tapases that I received from the spiritual guide.
 My whole world was in this spiritually charged environment, including the couple relationships I had over the years that were as important teachers on the path as the courses and the practice.
 This life style continued for about 8 years.
-In different forms it actually continues until the present day (about 10 years after first moving to the Ashram) since I am still living today in an Ashram and practice Karma Yoga.
+In different forms it actually continues until the present day (about 17 years after first moving to the Ashram).

 I find that the lessons I learned in this period are priceless.
 They have touched practically every part of my being transforming it and improving it.
 Without doubt Yoga has made me a happier, healthier more harmonious person.
 I feel it has opened my heart and through it I have learned so much about love and giving.
 It has given me the tools and courage to accomplish whatever I set my mind to fulfill and in the same time the even greater courage to abandon to the divine will.
 I feel it nourishes my soul, strengthens my body, enriches my mind and reveals to me that this world we live in as a miraculous place full of wonder, making life the joyful exploration of the endless possibilities that are offered to us by God.
 Yoga is a great passion of my life.
 And so it was a natural step for me to become an instructor, so I could share this passion to others, hoping to be able to pass on to others at least part of all that which I received.